Barnwell's trade grades: The NFL's 30 most impactful of last year

 Washington trades: 2019 fourth-round pick

 This trade made a lot more sense when it went down, given that Washington was 5-2 and had a 50.9 percent shot of making the postseason, per ESPN's Football Power Index.
-It was clear that the Packers didn't intend to keep around the free-agent Clinton-Dix after the season, and while D.J.
+It was clear that the Packers didn't intend to keep around the free agent Clinton-Dix after the season, and while D.J.
 Swearinger was breaking out for Washington, going after the rangy first-round pick made tons of sense for Jay Gruden's team.
 It didn't work.
 Clinton-Dix was thrown into the lineup immediately and struggled, while the team's playoff chances were shredded by a series of offensive injuries.

 Impact grade: D+